jschroeter/photovoltaic-roadmap/README.md

 ## Parameters

-`municipality` defines the 'Gemeinde' filter of Marktstammdatenregister `target` defines the power goal for 2030 in kW
+- `municipality` defines the 'Gemeinde' filter of Marktstammdatenregister
+- `target` defines the power goal for 2030 in kW

-### Examples
+e.g.:

 https://pv-roadmap.netlify.app/?municipality=Allensbach&target=13000